krisharora940/writing_proof_app/README.md

 AuthorCheck is a writing-process verification platform built for higher education.

-Its purpose is not to “catch AI cheating.”
+Across higher education, faculty are increasingly skeptical of black-box AI detection systems due to false positives, unreliable scoring, and the institutional risk of accusing students without strong evidence.
+At the same time, instructors still need ways to preserve the legitimacy of writing assignments and other take-home assessments.

-Its purpose is to restore confidence in writing-based assessment by making the writing process visible, explainable, and defensible.
+Its purpose is to restore confidence in writing-based assessment by making the writing process visible, explainable, and defensible, while removing accusatory implications when definite evidence simply does not exist.

 Traditional AI detectors attempt to answer:

 > “Was AI used?”

 AuthorCheck approaches the problem differently.
 It asks:

 > “What does the writing process actually look like?”

-That distinction matters.

-Across higher education, faculty are increasingly skeptical of black-box AI detection systems due to false positives, unreliable scoring, and the institutional risk of accusing students without strong evidence.
-At the same time, instructors still need ways to preserve the legitimacy of essays, writing assignments, and take-home assessments.

-AuthorCheck exists in that gap.

 ---